Chris Bey: Bullet Club and ABC (2021–2024)

-Career-threatening injury (2024–present)
+Career-threatening injury and non-wrestling appearances (2024–present)

 On the October 27 tapings of Impact, Bey suffered a legitimate injury during his and Austin's match against The Hardys.
 The match was immediately called off by the referee and Bey was stretchered out and taken to a nearby hospital, where he received surgery.
 The details of his injury were kept private and a GoFundMe was later set up to help fund his recovery.
 On January 21, 2025, Rob Van Dam gave an update on Bey, stating that Bey suffered a broken neck but was no longer paralyzed.
 On February 13, Bey posted a video of himself walking and gave an update on his injury, stating he received a C6-C7 neck fusion and a C6-T1 spinal cord fusion and was given a 10% to 25% chance of ever walking again.
 On March 23, 2025, Future Stars of Wrestling (FSW) held a benefit show, with appearances by wrestlers from various promotions such as AEW, WWE, and TNA.
 Bey made his first appearance since the incident to close the event.

-On April 17 at Unbreakable.
-Bey made his return to TNA programming, where he gave an update on his recovery and thanked the fans for their support.
-On October 12 at Bound for Glory, Bey made an appearance to announce the show had set a new TNA attendance record of 7,794.
+Bey would also continue to make appearances for TNA, including at Unbreakable to give an update on his recovery and thanked the fans for their support, at Bound for Glory to announced that the show set a new TNA attendance record of 7,794, and at Sacrifice to announced the signing of Ricky Sosa.

 Ring of Honor (2019)

-Bey made his Ring of Honor (ROH) debut on the March 16, 2019 tapings of ROH TV where he defeated Damian Drake in a dark match.
+Bey made his Ring of Honor (ROH) debut on the March 16, 2019 tapings of ROH TV where he defeated Damian Drake in a Future of Honor match.
 His next appearance was another dark match on September 28 at Death Before Dishonor XVII, where he teamed up with Slice Boogie in a losing effort against Josh Woods and Silas Young.